New research shows California coronavirus variant is more transmissible

 A variant can potentially have a competitive advantage against other virus variants and be more transmissible or even more lethal.
 But scientists face a challenge in determining whether a spike in cases reflects some property of a variant or simply happenstance — a situation in which the variant was in the right place at the right time, riding a wave of infections driven by other factors.
 That could potentially be the case in California.

-Separately, researchers have identified a mutation in a spot on the virus called Q667, which initially was detected in variants in Louisiana and New Mexico.
+Separately, researchers have identified a mutation in a spot on the virus called Q677, which initially was detected in variants in Louisiana and New Mexico.
 It has popped up independently in seven variants in what appears to be a case of “convergent evolution.”
-Scientists worry when a specific mutation keeps appearing in scattered locations, because it suggests that this genetic change reliably makes the virus more transmissible.
+Scientists worry when a specific mutation keeps appearing in scattered locations, because it suggests that this genetic change reliably gives the virus an advantage.

-“The whole issue of convergent evolution . . . that’s the signature of trouble, and that’s why I’m worried about Q667,” Francis S. Collins, director of the National Institutes of Health, said in an interview.
+“The whole issue of convergent evolution . . . that’s the signature of trouble, and that’s why I’m worried about Q677,” Francis S. Collins, director of the National Institutes of Health, said in an interview.

 The new California research contends that the variant, which goes by two names, B.1.427 and B.1.429, has spread widely because it is more transmissible.
-The research drew on three lines of evidence — each of which on its own might be considered circumstantial but that collectively provide a picture of a virus that is unusually contagious.
+The research drew on multiple lines of evidence — each of which on its own might be considered circumstantial but that collectively provide a picture of a virus that is unusually contagious.

 In laboratory experiments, researchers created a version of the virus and found that it was more efficient at infecting cells and lung tissue growing in a dish.